trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

     -Dlog.enable-console=true

 ``-Dsun.security.krb5.debug=true`` enables Kerberos debugging output from the JRE Kerberos libraries.
-The debugging output goes to ``stdout``, which Presto redirects to the logging system. ``-Dlog.enable-console=true`` enables output to ``stdout`` to appear in the logs.
+The debugging output goes to ``stdout``, which Trino redirects to the logging system. ``-Dlog.enable-console=true`` enables output to ``stdout`` to appear in the logs.